Skip to main content

 The best way to avoid these pitfalls is to go with a recognized, trusted brand, and make sure there is a return window and good warranty for the hearing aids you purchase, said Dadowski.
 “Beware claims this will fix all your problems,” she said.
 “A 100% satisfaction guarantee is a big red flag to me.
 Hearing is complex.
 Even with the best of the best.
 We can never promise we’re going to fix all your problems.”

-Some research has found OTC hearing aids range in price between $200–$1,400, while the cost of a traditional pair of prescription hearing aids is $3,690.
+OTC hearing aids typically range in price between $200–$1,400, while the cost of a traditional pair of prescription hearing aids is $3,690.

 You can buy affordable hearing aids from numerous places, including an audiologist or hearing clinic, direct from the manufacturer, online stores, big box stores and wholesale clubs, and pharmacies.

 There are many ways to save money on hearing aids.
-Choosing the best affordable hearing aids in your budget is a great starting point, but some organizations, private insurances, and other groups offer discounts or cover the cost of hearing aids and exams in part or entirely.
+Choosing the best affordable hearing aids within your budget is a great starting point, but some organizations, private insurance, and other groups offer discounts or cover the cost of hearing aids and exams in part or in full.

 Questions?
 Email us at reviewsteam@ncoa.org